gliu20/gliu20.github.io/programming/_posts/2020-03-23-why-you-should-make-your-own-css-framework.md

 ---
 title: Why you should build your own CSS framework and what I learned building one
 description: It's often too easy to just include a CSS framework, but before we mindlessly add it to our projects, let's consider what we are losing out on by doing so.
+image: /assets/images/2020-03-23-css-framework.png
+image_caption: Photo by me
+image_alt: Picture of a CSS framework written in Sass
 ---

 With a flood of custom CSS frameworks and a rise in utility-first CSS libraries, it helps to dive deeper into why that's the case, and why we should re-invent the wheel.